Slow Fashion: The Next Big Trend Post Covid-19

 • Align products and services to reflect sustainable design

-• Helping customers to recycle and create something new
+• Help customers to recycle and create something new

 Both consumers and retailers are expected to scrutinise where and how things are being made.
 There is hope that retailers and consumers will realize that slow fashion is a journey and not an event.
 It will encourage a way of life that will help future generations to survive and thrive.